 EIF and STDF have published a study that analyses the coverage of SPS issues within Diagnostic Trade Integration Studies (DTIS) reports.
-The study analyzes the coverage of SPS needs in those reports, identifies good practice for future studies and provides recommendations to improve the analysis of SPS issues in the DTIS process.
+The study analyses the coverage of SPS needs in those reports, identifies good practice for future studies and provides recommendations to improve the analysis of SPS issues in the DTIS process.
 Overall the study aims to contribute towards enhancing national capacity to comply with SPS standards in LDCs.

 The STDF has developed a framework known as "Prioritizing SPS Investments for Market Access" (P-IMA) to help inform and improve decisions on where to invest in SPS capacity building.
 The new P-IMA user Guide uses a multi-criteria decision analysis (MCDA) approach to help derive priorities.